 If you’re looking for a top quality all-season organic wool comforter in an organic cotton case from a company that gives back to the community, this one from Savvy Rest is a great choice.
 That said, Holy Lamb Organics offer a comparable comforter with considerably better eco-credentials and ethics (arguably, Rawganique do too, despite their lack of certifications).
-If animal ethics are a factor in your choice of wool duvet, Holy Lamb Organics are the better option.
+If animal ethics are a factor in your choice of wool duvet, Holy Lamb Organics are another great option.

 Highlights: High-quality option for an eco-friendly, affordable but luxurious all-season wool comforter.